Neural Random Forest Imitation

 A decision tree processes an input vector $x$ by routing the data through the tree until a leaf is reached.
-At each node, a split decision is evaluated and the input is passed to the left child node or to the right child node.
-Finally, a leaf $l$ is reached which stores the probabilities $p^{l} = (p^{l}_1, \dots, p^{l}_C)$ for each class.
+At each node, a split decision is evaluated, and the input is passed to the left child node or the right child node.
+Finally, a leaf $l$ is reached which stores the estimated probabilities $P_{\text{leaf}}(l) = (p^{l}_1, \dots, p^{l}_C)$ for each class.

-We reverse this process and start with a method for generating training data from a decision tree.
-The pseudo code is presented in Algorithm \ref{algo_compression_generate_data_tree}.
-First, the class weights $W(n) = (w^n_1, \dots, w^n_C)$ for every node $n$ are defined:
+We reverse this process and present a method for generating training data from a decision tree.
+An overview of the proposed data generation process is shown in Figure~\ref{covmap_fig_data_generation_tree}.
+First, the class distribution information is propagated bottom-up from the leaf nodes to the split nodes (see Figure~\ref{covmap_fig_data_generation_tree_left}) and we define the class weights $W(n) = (w^n_1, \dots, w^n_C)$ for every node $n$ as follows:

 For every leaf node, the class weights are equal to the stored probabilities in the leaf.
 For every split node, the class weights in the child nodes are summed up.